b-brankovics/grabb/README.md

 5. Type `sudo make install` on the command line
 6. Go back to the parent directory (`cd ../..`)
 7. Type `make` on the command line
-8. Copy/move or smylink '__velveth__' and '__velvetg__' into somewhere in the path or add the folder to the path
+8. Copy/move or symlink '__velveth__' and '__velvetg__' into somewhere in the path or add the folder to the path

 #### Seqtk

 1. Download [Seqtk](https://github.com/lh3/seqtk.git) from github and uncompress it or `git clone https://github.com/lh3/seqtk.git`
 2. Change to the directory
 3. Type `make` on the command line (zlib needs to be installed, see 1.3) for instructions)
-4. Copy/move or smylink '__seqtk__' into somewhere in the path or add the folder to the path (The files in the bin folder)
+4. Copy/move or symlink '__seqtk__' into somewhere in the path or add the folder to the path (The files in the bin folder)

 OR you may also use [create\_readpool\.pl](perl_programs/create_readpool.pl), which is less efficient, but uses only perl and standard Unix commands